ericbutz/developer-portal/app/resources/account-types.md

 As this Customer is not CIP verified, they will only be able to transact with verified Customers or your Dwolla Master Account.

-## Receive-only Customer
+## Receive-only User

-Receive-only Customers are restricted to payouts only funds flow.
-This Customer type maintains limited functionality in the API and is only eligible to receive transfers to an attached bank account.
-This Customer type can only interact with verified Customers and a Dwolla Master Account.
+Receive-only Users are restricted to payouts only funds flow.
+This user type maintains limited functionality in the API and is only eligible to receive transfers to an attached bank account.
+This user type can only interact with verified Customers and a Dwolla Master Account.

 <ol class="alerts">
    <li class="alert icon-alert-info">
-       Receive-only Customers cannot send funds back.
-If you need this Customer to send funds back for any reason, you may need to resolve this outside of the Dwolla network.
+       Receive-only Users cannot send funds back.
+If you need this user to send funds back for any reason, you may need to resolve this outside of the Dwolla network.
    </li>
 </ol>